-ii.
-At any time after the installation of a WECS, upon his receipt of a complaint from an owner of land adjacent to the lot upon which the WECS is located, the Zoning Administrator will authorize a person to perform and record measurements of ambient and maximum permitted decibels.
+iii.
+At any time after the installation of a WECS, upon his receipt of a complaint upon which the WECS is located, the Zoning Administrator will authorize a person to perform and record measurements of ambient and maximum permitted decibels.